Mechanical aptitude: US Department of Defense Test of Mechanical Aptitude

 The mechanical comprehension subtest of the Armed Services Vocational Aptitude Battery (ASVAB), is one of the most widely used mechanical aptitude tests in the world.
 The test consists of ten subject-specific tests that measure your knowledge of and ability to perform in different areas, and provides an indication of your level of academic ability.
 The military would ask that all recruits take this exam to help them be placed in the correct job while enrolled in the military.
 In the beginning, World War I, the U.S. Army developed the Army Alpha and Beta Tests, which grouped the draftees and recruits for military service.
 The Army Alpha test measured recruits' knowledge, verbal and numerical ability, and ability to follow directions using 212 multiple-choice questions.

 However, during World War II, the U.S. Army replaced the tests with a newer and improved one called the Army General Classification Test.
 The test had many different versions until they improved it enough to be used regularly.
 The current tests consist of three different versions, two of which are on paper and pencil and the other is taken on the computer.
 The scores from each different version are linked together, so each score has the same meaning no matter which exam you take.
-Some people find that they score higher on the computer version of the test than the other two versions, an explanation of this is due to the fact that the computer based exam is tailored to their demonstrated ability level.
+Some people find that they score higher on the computer version of the test than the other two versions, which may be due to the fact that the computer based exam is tailored to their demonstrated ability level.
 These tests are beneficial because they help measure your potential; it gives you a good indicator of where your talents are.
 By viewing your scores, you can make intelligent career decisions.
 The higher score you have, the more job opportunities that are available to you.